Millburn, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 9.89 square miles (25.62 km^{2}), including 9.33 square miles (24.17 km^{2}) of land and 0.56 square miles (1.45 km^{2}) of water (5.64%).

 Unincorporated communities, localities, and place names located partially or completely within the township include Brantwood, Canoe Brook, Short Hills, Washington Rock, White Oak Ridge and Wyoming.
 Millburn includes the Wyoming district, South Mountain and Millburn center.
 Short Hills includes Brookhaven, Country Club, Deerfield-Crossroads, Glenwood, Knollwood, Merrywood, Mountaintop, Old Short Hills Estates and White Oak Ridge.

 Situated approximately 15 mi west of Midtown Manhattan, Millburn is bordered by the Essex County municipalities of Livingston and West Orange to the north and northeast; Maplewood to the east; the Morris County municipalities of Chatham Borough and Florham Park to the west and southwest; and the Union County municipalities of Summit to the south, and Springfield and Union townships to the southeast.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.